JeffreyBenjaminBrown/vivid/README.md

 * `mtv-earTrain`: ear training
 * `mtv-ji`: music theory

+You don't need a monome to use Montevideo.
+The above are all independent projects -- you don't need a monome to use the language, you don't need the language to use a monome, you don't even need SuperCollider installed to use the music theory piece.
+(The projects that generate sound all rely on SuperCollider, though.)

-The first two of those have dedicated README files (linked above).
+The first two projects have dedicated README files (linked above).
 I haven't documented the ear training and music theory modules well, but if I see evidence that anybody else wants to use them, I could.